OkayHughes/alfonsless/readme.md

 * [Alfonso](https://github.com/dpapp-github/alfonso)
 * [partitions](https://www.mathworks.com/matlabcentral/fileexchange/12009-partitions-of-an-integer)
 * [Padua2DM](http://www.netlib.org/numeralgo/): Search for Padua2DM to find the download link.
 * [spotless](https://github.com/spot-toolbox/spotless) this is included because I use their polynomial utilities.
-Eventually if this succeeds, spotless
 ## Basic usage:
 We will illustrate the basic usage of the program by coding up the problem:
 $minimize \int_{[-1, 2]} w(x) dx